mathewgeejo/BotBattles-2025-SCET/README.md

 ## 🙏 Acknowledgments

 - TinkerHub for organizing BotBattles
-- Groq for providing the AI infrastructure
+- Google for providing the Gemini AI infrastructure
 - SCET for hosting the competition

 ---